 Woodland Star’s motto was “Learning to Think, to Care, to Create.”
 Our founding principle was to become a community whose ethics were derived from the foundations of Waldorf education.
 We encouraged self-initiated striving for academic excellence, the enhancement of our community through service, and a strong will to improve life on earth.
-These values remain strongly held in our school today, and Woodland Star shines as an example of loving community engagement supporting excellence in our students.
-Our success is built upon the hard work and collaboration of our children, parents, teachers, administrative staff and the community-at-large.
+These values remain strongly held in our school today.
+Woodland Star is an example of loving community engagement, supporting excellence in our students.
+Our success is built upon the hard work and collaboration of our children, parents, teachers, administrative staff, donors, Woodland Star Educational Foundation, and the broader community.

 Today we are proud to be our own independent Local Education Area, offering one of the finest public Waldorf options in Sonoma County.